SHARING GOD’S LOVE

 Think Big.
 Act Bigger.

-We run projects in over 30 Villages in Gulu, Uganda
+God has blessed us to run projects in over 10 Villages in Norhern Uganda.

 Together we make all the difference

 A brighter future for Juma

 I met up with Juma and he told me that he loves animals especially cows.
 He also told me that he dreams of becoming a farmer and an Engineer someday when he grows up, but his mother can’t afford to send...

 Agape school gets running water

 All children have the right to clean water and basic sanitation.
 When children lack water and proper sanitation in schools, they cannot learn well...